CITIES-Dashboard/citiesdashboard.com/readme.md

 *The About section of the dashboard, detailing CITIES' social network accounts and describing the rationale of the project, together with a Get In Touch form*

-# 2. Description
+# 2. General Technical Description

 The CITIES Dashboard is built with [React.js](https://react.dev/) and [Material UI](https://mui.com/material-ui/all-components/).
-It utilizes [Google Charts](https://developers.google.com/chart/interactive/docs/gallery) and [Nivo Charts](https://nivo.rocks/) for generating interactive data visualizations for diverse datasets.
+It utilizes (mostly) [Google Charts](https://developers.google.com/chart/interactive/docs/gallery) and (sometimes) [Nivo Charts](https://nivo.rocks/) for generating interactive data visualizations for different datasets.

+Google Sheets are used as the database for all datasets, as a lot of departments, such as Dining and Printing, store their data in spreadsheets.
+This makes the pipeline for data entry and monthly data update much faster and more convenient for non-experts.
+The Dashboard implements [Google Visualization Query language](https://developers.google.com/chart/interactive/docs/querylanguage) to query chart data from said Google Sheets.

-The dashboard also utilizes the [Google Sheets API](https://developers.google.com/sheets/api/reference/rest) to fetch dataset metadata.
-The documentation for [SheetsDataContext](frontend/src/ContextProviders/README.md) provides more information on how the Google Sheets API is integrated into the dashboard for fetching dataset last update data.
+At the same time, the dashboard also utilizes the [Google Sheets API](https://developers.google.com/sheets/api/reference/rest) (documentation: [SheetsDataContext](frontend/src/ContextProviders/README.md)) to fetch metadata such as dataset's last update timestamp.

-The Sheets API is also used by the dashboard for the raw dataset versioning and download feature.
-This feature allows users to download various versions of the raw datasets in CSV format.
+The Sheets API is also used for the raw dataset versioning (on GitHub) to allow users to download various versions of the raw datasets in CSV files.
+On the backend, the automatic dataset versioning and metadata generation process is implemented in a separate [GitHub datasets repo](https://github.com/CITIES-Dashboard/datasets).
 On the frontend, the raw dataset download feature is implemented via the [DatasetDownload](frontend/src/Components/DatasetDownload/README.md) components.
-The automatic dataset versioning and metadata generation process is detailed in the [datasets](https://github.com/CITIES-Dashboard/datasets) repo.

-The application is currently hosted on GitHub Pages.
+The Dashboard is hosted on GitHub Pages.
 [Section 2.4](#24-deployment-process) explains how the deployment process works for the dashboard.

 ## 2.1.
 React Components, Pages, and Context Providers